Brennan Hesser

 Brennan Hesser is an American television actress, best known for co-starring in Tori Spelling's VH1 sitcom, So NoTORIous.
 She also starred in Fox's drama, Jonny Zero.
 She also guest starred in an episode of the CBS television show, The Guardian.
+In 2012, she starred in the web series SuperMoms, released on Facebook.

+As a child actor, she performed in the 1999 film The Lost Treasure of Sawtooth Island.

 As a child, she attended the Interlochen Arts Camp in Northern Michigan.
+She later attended Carnegie Mellon University, graduating in 2003.